HOME Hokkaido Hokkaido Abashiri Higashimokoto Shibazakura Park: In Japan's North, the Floor Comes Alive With Sakura Colors

 This prompted Mr. Nakahachi to give up farming and join the association at the age of 58.
 He began clearing the hillsides by himself and planting seedlings of shibazakura one at a time.

-It took about 8 years for the hills to be transformed into the pink carpets as they appear today.
+It took about eight years for the hills to be transformed into the pink carpets as they appear today.
 Mr. Nakahachi continued to care for the shibazakura for 22 years until he retired at 80 in 2001.

-Getting to Higashimokoto Shibazakura Park
+Access: How to Get to Higashimokoto Shibazakura Park

 ▲Spectacle of blooming Shibazakura carpeting the grounds of the vast park